Nels28/Nels28/README.md

 - 👋 Hi, I’m Nel
-- 👀 I 💙 Linux and Data
+- 👀 I 💙 Linux
-- 🌱 I’m currently learning Python
+- Nature and good reads 🌱
-- 💞️ I’m looking to collaborate on whatever
+- 💞️ I’m looking to collaborate on whatever\
-- 📫 ...
+- Learning new things is my hobby

 <!---
 Nels28/Nels28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.